RateTheLandlord/rtl-frontend/README.md

 You can also create a database with a service like Supabase and use the connection string from there.
 The service is free.

+### Step 5: Run migrations

+Run "npm run migrate:up" in order to create the necessary tables in your postgres instance.

 ## Troubleshooting

 #### Auth0